How long will it take?

 Will you appraise my rough?

-Any stone can have internal stresses and break when you try to cut it.
-Due to that speculative nature, nobody does meaningful “appraisals” of rough gems, and estimates from people who aren’t in the buying market are completely meaningless.
+Any stone can have internal stresses and break during cutting.
+Due to that speculative nature, nobody does meaningful “appraisals” of rough gems.
+Estimates from people who aren’t active in the market are completely meaningless, while estimates from a prospective buyer carry an obvious conflict of interest.

-Those with the expertise to know the market for a rough stone only know because they are IN the market.
+Those who know the market for a rough stone have that knowledge because they are IN the market.
 They will either offer to buy it – or not.
 And, an offering price is a negotiation, not an appraisal.
-As with anything, it’s “worth” what someone is willing to pay for it.
-And, the measure of that happens when something is offered for sale.

 Appraisal is a specialized field, and appraisals are legal documents, mostly for insurance purposes.
 This is not our business focus.
-We can recommend professional appraisers, but do not maintain one on staff.
+If you need an actual appraisal, we recommend you acquire one from an INDEPENDENT specialist appraiser and not someone from whom you purchase gems or jewelry.

 Can you cut my stone in the shape I choose?

-Also, the color may be zoned or directional – which will influence the direction in which the stone may be faced-up, and best design selection for value.
-You are generally far better off allowing a skilled professional cutter create the best presentation of the gem.
+Also, the color may be zoned or directional – which will influence the direction in which the stone may be faced-up, as well as the best design selection for value.
+You are generally far better off allowing a skilled professional cutter create the best presentation of the gem than dictating the shape to them.

 Will you sell my stone for me?